ur-whitelab/chemcrow-public/README.md

 ChemCrow is an open source package for the accurate solution of reasoning-intensive chemical tasks.

-It's built using Langchain and uses a collection of chemical tools from many sources, including IBM's RXN4Chemistry, RDKit, and paper-qa, as well as access to some relevant databases in chemistry, like Pubchem, chem-space, and others.
+Built with Langchain, it uses a collection of chemical tools including RDKit, paper-qa, as well as some relevant databases in chemistry, like Pubchem and chem-space.

 ## 👩‍💻 Installation